KolmogorovLab/Wakhan/README.md

 python main.py --threads <4> --reference <ref.fa>  --target-bam <data.tumor_haplotagged.bam>  --tumor-vcf <data.tumor_phased.vcf.gz> --genome-name <cellline/dataset name> --out-dir-plots <genome_abc_output> --breakpoints <severus-sv-VCF>
 ```

+##### Breakpoints/Structural variations feed for copy number model

+Wakhan accepts [Severus](https://github.com/KolmogorovLab/Severus) or any other structural variant caller VCF as breakpoints with param `--breakpoints` inputs to detect copy number changes.
+If `--breakpoints` option is not used, Wakhan will use change point detection algorithm [ruptures](https://centre-borelli.github.io/ruptures-docs/) as default option.

 ##### Tumor-Normal mixture and purity/ploidy estimation

-User can input both `--ploidy-range` [default: 2-4 -> [min-max]] and `--purity-range` [default: 0.5-1.0 -> [min-max] to inform copy number model about normal contamination in tumor to estimate copy number states correctly.
+User can input both `--ploidy-range` [default: 1.5-5.5 -> [min-max]] and `--purity-range` [default: 0.5-1.0 -> [min-max] to inform copy number model about normal contamination in tumor to estimate copy number states correctly.

 ##### Quickrun if coverage/pileup data is already available

-Wakhan produces reads coverage `coverage.csv` (bin-size based reads coverage) and phasesets reads coverage `coverage_ps.csv` data as well as tumor BAM pileup `pileup_SNPs.csv` in case Tumor/normal mode and stores in directory `coverage_data` inside `--out-dir-plots` location.
+Wakhan produces reads coverage `coverage.csv` (bin-size based reads coverage) and phasesets reads coverage `coverage_ps.csv` data, phase-corrected coverage `phase_corrected_coverage.csv` (as well as tumor BAM pileup `pileup_SNPs.csv` in case Tumor/normal mode) and stores in directory `coverage_data` inside `--out-dir-plots` location.
-If this data has already been generated in a previous Wakhan run, user can rerun the Wakhan with additionally passing `--quick-start` and `--quick-start-coverage-path <path to coverage_data directory>`
+If this data has already been generated in a previous Wakhan run, user can rerun the Wakhan with additionally passing `--quick-start` and `--quick-start-coverage-path <path to coverage_data directory -> e.g., /home/rezkuh/data/1437/coverage_data>` in addition to required params in above example runs.
 This will save runtime significantly by not invoking coverage and pileup methods.

 [//]: # (## Note)